semrush/intergalactic/website/docs/data-display/chart-controls/chart-controls.md

 ![other chart controls](static/legend-bottom.png)

 ### Controls on the right side relative to the chart

+As a rule, above the data they can produce an effect on or the data they are associated with:

 - Period (text or [Pills](/components/pills/)) and custom period;
 - Data frequency ([Pills](/components/pills/));